Pasta e Fagioli Soup, aka ‘pasta and beans,’ is a traditional Italian soup using mini pasta, sausage, and vegetables in a tomato based broth.

 Nothing says comfort food like a brimming bowl of this classic Italian soup on a cold day!
 Of course, it’s a very popular soup here at home and since it’s loaded with hearty amounts of Italian sausage, vegetables, beans and pasta we load up on it for dinners anytime of the year.

-Best of all, this soup is super fast and easy to make and the ingredients are affordable and very versatile!
+Best of all, this soup is super fast and easy to make and like most Italian dishes the ingredients are affordable and very versatile!
 Like the similar Minestrone soup, pasta e fagioli soup started out as a peasant meal that was meant to use what was available on hand.

 What’s the Difference Between Minestrone and Pasta e Fagioli Soup?